ls1intum/Artemis/docs/user/adaptive-learning/adaptive-learning-instructor.rst

     :local:
     :depth: 2

+TODO: when using competencies for the first time :)
+* generate competencies or use the standardized competency catalog

 Competencies
 ------------
 A competency is a overarching learning objective that ties together various lectures and exercises.
 It has a title, description and a `taxonomy <https://en.wikipedia.org/wiki/Bloom%27s_taxonomy>`_.